ibexa/documentation-developer/docs/guide/http_cache.md

 ```

 You need to get the new X-User-Hash for every new anonymous user / anonymous users group.
-It is done in exactly same way as described above ([User hash generation](http_cache.md#user-hash-generation)), but you have to remember to use siteaccess URI element and additional header which tells eZ which URI should take into account.
+It is done in exactly the same way as described above ([User hash generation](http_cache.md#user-hash-generation)), but you have to remember to use siteaccess URI element and an additional header which tells eZ which URI it should take into account.
 For instance for `eng` siteaccess:

   `curl -I -H "Accept: application/vnd.fos.user-context-hash" -H "x-fos-original-url: /eng/" http://<your-domain.com>/eng/_fos_user_context_hash`